Tips & Tricks

 Cradle to Cradle

-This non-profit’s five main areas of focus include material health, product circularity, social fairness, water & soil stewardship, and clean air & climate protection.
+C2C is a non-profit with five main areas of focus: material health, product circularity, social fairness, water & soil stewardship, and clean air & climate protection.
 Within their certification are ascending levels–bronze, silver, gold, and platinum–indicating how well a brand performs in each of their focus categories.

 Green Seal

-Nonprofit that pioneered ecolabeling.
-Its certification symbolizes that a product meets its rigorous standards for health, sustainability and product performance.
+Green Seal is a nonprofit that pioneered ecolabeling.
+Its certification symbolizes that a product meets its rigorous standards for health, sustainability, and product performance.

 Climate Pledge Friendly

-Amazon has partnered with many of the certifications on this page, and the certified products display this badge.
-Amazon has search filters for these items.
+Amazon has partnered with many of the certifications on this page, and certified items display this badge on their product page.
+When shopping, use the ‘Climate Pledge Friendly’ filter.

 UL ECOLOGO